2010 North-West Frontier Province attacks

 On April 5, 2010, two bombings in Pakistan killed up to 50 people and injured 100 more.
 In the first attack the U.S. Consulate in Peshawar was attacked by militants.
 The coordinated attack involved a vehicle suicide bomb and attackers who tried to enter the U.S. Consulate in Peshawar by using grenades and weapons fire.
 Three explosions went off within a span of 15 minutes in the area of Saddar and Hayatabad Avenue, near the American consulate and the Peshawar headquarters of Pakistan's intelligence agency.
 Several militants came in two vehicles.
 The first vehicle exploded near a security checkpoint, and gunmen in the second car opened fire.

 A Tehrik-i-Taliban Pakistan spokesman claimed responsibility for the assault on the consulate.
 In Timergara, Lower Dir district an Awami National Party rally came under attack.
 Pakistani Taliban spokesman Azam Tariq said "Americans are our enemies.
 We carried out the attack on their consulate in Peshawar.
 We plan more such attacks."

 Preceding events

 A suicide attack at a political rally in Timergarah preceded the Peshawar Bombings.
-The suicide attacker detonated a bomb near the stage built for the organized celebrations.
-At least 46 people have died.
+The suicide attacker detonated a bomb near the stage built for the organised celebrations.
+At least 46 people were killed.